rasmusab/bayesian_first_aid/README.md

 Installation
 --------------------

-This package requires a working instalation of [JAGS](http://mcmc-jags.sourceforge.net/).
+This package requires a working instalation of [JAGS](http://mcmc-jags.sourceforge.net/) ([Here is some extra guidance](https://gist.github.com/casallas/8411082) if you're on a Mac).
 To install the package from github you also need the [devtools package](http://cran.r-project.org/web/packages/devtools/index.html):

 ```
 install.packages("devtools")